Astrolabe-JC/Simulations_ElmerIce/Caillet_2024_variability/README.md

   - 4 with UKESM1-0-LL forcing : 4 members for ocean (members 1, 2, 4 and 8) and member 1 for atmosphere)
   - 2 with MPI-ESM1.2-HR forcing : 2 members for ocean (members 1, 2) and member 1 for atmosphere)

-* Correction of ocean T° for PICO melt parameterisation to match observed estimates (Adusumilli et al. 2020) are also added.
+* Correction of ocean T° for PICO melt parameterisation to match observed estimates (Adusumilli et al. 2020) are also added in Correction_MELT

+* Ouput in term of sea level rise are availaible for each forcing in OUTPUT_SeaLevel

 * Output, initial state and forcing files available on request to <justine.caillet@univ-grenoble-alpes.fr>